covid and 18th & union

 UPDATED MAY 30, 2022:

-Since July 2021, 18th & Union has been welcoming limited in-person audiences back in to the space, while carefully and proactively following all public health and common sense guidelines.
+18th & Union is committed to carefully and proactively following all public health and common sense guidelines.
 We’ve made improvements to the physical venue, acquired equipment to support live streaming over the internet, and set up health and safety protocols for artists, audience members and others who will access the space.

-Proof of vaccination or a negative COVID-19 test will be required for entry into the venue.
-We must regretfully turn you away if you can't provide an ID, plus one of the following (the names must match):
+- Proof of vaccination or a same-day negative COVID test will be required for entry into the venue.

 - Face coverings are required while not eating or drinking.

 - The bar will be open.
-Plastic payments only please, no cash accepted at this time.
+Plastic or digital payments only please, no cash accepted at this time.

 - All venue staff and performers are fully vaccinated and will be masked when not performing.

-- We installed a new ventilation system, which transfers air in the performance space every 5 minutes.
+- We installed a ventilation system, which transfers air in the performance space every 5 minutes.